Employment & Assistance Workers Careers

-You are an avid learner, embracing ongoing development and learning that will grow your competency in the role and your ability to confidently make substantive discretionary decisions.
-Upon hire, you’ll be expected to pass a twelve week “Core Training” that will form the foundation for your success as an EAW.
+You're an avid learner, embracing ongoing development and learning that will grow your competency in the role and your ability to confidently make substantive discretionary decisions.
+Upon hire, you’ll be expected to pass a twelve week “Core Training” course that will form the foundation for your success as an EAW.

 Teamwork, Service, Accountability, Courage, Curiosity, Passion & Integrity